Louisiana Revised Statutes

-A. Any individual licensed under this Chapter may have their license suspended or revoked or be disciplined by the board upon proof that such individual:
+A. Any individual licensed or registered pursuant to this Chapter may have his license suspended or revoked or be disciplined by the board upon proof that such individual:

 (1) Has been convicted of any offense which constitutes a felony under the laws of this state, whether or not the conviction was in a court in this state.

-(2) Has obtained his license by means of fraud, misrepresentation or concealment of material facts.
+(2) Has obtained his license or registration by means of fraud, misrepresentation, or concealment of material facts.

-(3) Has engaged in abusive or fraudulent billing in connection with services provided.
+(3) Has engaged in negligent or fraudulent billing in connection with services provided.